pbiron/shc-show-env/README.md

 # Show Environment in Admin Bar
-Add an indication to the Admin Bar of the environment WordPress is running in (e.g., Prod, Staging, QA, Dev, etc)
+Add an indication to the Admin Bar of the environment WordPress is running in (e.g., Prod, Staging, QA, Dev, etc).

 ## Description

 If you're like me, you often have multiple versions of the same WordPress site open in different browser windows, e.g.,  production in one window and development in another window.

-And if you're like me, you have also unwittingly edited content in the production environment thinking you were doing so in the development environment.
+And if you're like me, you have also unwittingly edited content in the production environment thinking you were doing so in the development environment or vice versa.

 If so, then this plugin is for you!

-This plugin adds an indication of the current environment to the Admin Bar that is easier to see than examining the URL in your browser's address bar.
+It adds an indication of the current environment to the Admin Bar that is easier to see than examining the URL in your browser's address bar.

 ![Production](assets/images/screenshot-1.png?raw=true "Production")
 ![Staging](assets/images/screenshot-2.png?raw=true "Staging")